-'Camel' can be reconstructed in proto-Berber as \l.y.m or similar.
-This looks similar to the widespread Semitic g.m.l root which is borrowed into Latin.
+'Camel' can be reconstructed in proto-Berber as l.y.m or similar (Kossmann 2005:27-55).
+This looks suspiciously similar to the widespread Semitic g.m.l root which is borrowed into Latin, although Kossmann (2005:41) concludes that it is unrelated.
 Why the Berber form should have undergone some type of metathesis or syllable reversal in unclear.
-Additional evidence of trans-Saharan contact is the reconstruction of 'camel', \yo, in proto-Songhay, another language subgroup which seems to have dispersed at around the same period following the expansion of Sub-Saharan trade.
+Additional evidence of trans-Saharan contact is the reconstruction of 'camel', yo, in proto-Songhay, another language subgroup which seems to have dispersed at around the same period following the expansion of Sub-Saharan trade.
 The Songhay word has no obvious etymology, and must have developed as a borrowing from a language that has now disappeared.